Atharshoyeb/Atharshoyeb/README.md

-# 👋 Hi there, I'm Mohd Athar Shoyeb
+# 👋 Hi there, I'm  Athar

 ## About Me
 I'm a technology enthusiast with a strong focus on Machine Learning and Full Stack Development.
 I’ve gained hands-on experience in implementing various algorithms and data processing techniques.
 I’m always eager to explore new technologies and push the boundaries of what's possible.